Research Associate in Computational Neuroscience (Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Two positions exist, for a Research Assistant/Associate in the Department of Engineering, to work on a reactor-physics based assessment of the role of uncertainty in a severe nuclear accident.
+A position exists, for a Research Assistant/Associate in the Department of Engineering, to work on advancing research in customer analytics.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.